CommodoreAlex/Kubernetes/README.md

 ## Security 🔒
 Understand the basics of securing a Kubernetes cluster, including best practices for authentication, authorization, and network policies.

+## Helm 📦
+Learn the basics of Helm, a package manager for Kubernetes.
+Helm simplifies the deployment and management of applications on Kubernetes by using pre-configured packages called charts.
+This section covers the core concepts of Helm, including how to install Helm, use charts from repositories, and manage Helm releases for your Kubernetes applications.
+Helm allows you to easily deploy, upgrade, and maintain complex applications on Kubernetes with simple commands and configuration files.

 ---